akanijade/LaLaBot/README.md

 ## Help Box
 Features a help box of what the bot can do
+`/help`

+## Quote
+Generates an inspiring quote from an API
+`/quote`

+## Add Cheer Up Quotes
+Add a new cheer up quote to the repl.it db database `/new <quote>`

+## Delete Cheer Up Quotes
+Delete w cheer up quote to the repl.it db database by their index (starts from 0,1,2,..)
+`/del [index]`

+## List Cheer Up Quotes
+List all the cheer up quotes in the repl.it db database `/list`

+## Testing
+Replies with "ping pong!" if bot is working
+`/test`

+## Reponding
+Check if bot will reply if it detects a sad word.
+<br> It will mention whether the mode is on or not.
+`/responding`

+## Slash
+Not implemented yet, can received string and int

 ## Updates
 + has slash commands (quote, help, slash)